Noah-Morgan2/T1A3-Terminal-App/README.md

 #4 Edit Contacts

 After Selecting #4 the user will be able to edit their contacts.
-First they will be prompted with `` Select A Contact To Edit
+First they will be prompted with `` Select A Contact To Edit`` follow by a numerical list with all saved contacts. the user will then be prompted with ``Enter The Number Of The Contact To Edit`` where, after entered said number, the user will be able to enter new fields for the selected contact.
+If the user wishes to keep some of the info the same, just leave the field empty and press ``ENTER``.
+After editing the contacts info, the user will see ``Contact Updated Successfully`` and be looped back to the main menu.

+When prompted with ``Enter The Number Of The Contact To Edit`` the user must enter a numerical value to proceed.
+If selected #4 by accident, just select 1 and press ``ENTER`` until looped back to main menu.